 Right to Food calls on a whole range of strategies to exert pressure, including legal activism, raising awareness and protest.
 It also consults and works with the state, which it sees as having a specific role to play in as much as it is responsible for ensuring the food and nutritional security of the Indian people through improving the quality of its services.
 Therefore, neither the Indian state nor Right to Food will allow the issue of malnutrition to be addressed by foreign aid organisations, accused of defending their own interests to the detriment of the common interest.
-In 2003, India banned food aid donations from US NGOs because it considered the enriched flour distributed liable to be contaminated by genetic modification, and thus unfit for human consumption.
-Indian civil society organisations took this as proof that this type of overseas aid "was nothing but a prelude to opening the doors for commercial dumping of [genetically modified] foods by the US multinationals that are unable to find markets in Europe".
+In 2003, India banned food aid donations from US NGOs because it considered the enriched flour distributed liable to be contaminated by genetic modification, and thus unfit for human consumption.11 Indian civil society organisations took this as proof that this type of overseas aid "was nothing but a prelude to opening the doors for commercial dumping of [genetically modified] foods by the US multinationals that are unable to find markets in Europe".12 gency, in this case acute malnutrition, where the body starts to consume its own tissue in order to find the energy and nutrients it needs to survive.
+However, this is not a concept favoured in India, where malnutrition is seen as a problem that slows down children's development and reveals that their food needs are not being met.
+Put another way, where MSF sees malnutrition as a potentially fatal condition that has to be combated through the use of appropriate treatment, Right to Food perceives it primarily as a signifier of social injustice that entitles its victims to receive assistance from the state.
+These diverging concepts underscore the differences in the way to finding priority solutions to malnutrition.